jacoblindev/ai-pair-dev/rules/generate-tasks.md

 ## 3b.
 Architecture & Scaffolding First

-- Create the directory layout + empty stubs per PRD’s Module Plan and `ARCH.md` boundaries.
+- Create the directory layout + empty stubs per PRD’s Module Plan and the latest ARCH boundaries.
 - Expose only public APIs; keep stubs thin.
 No heavy logic yet.
-- Capture any intentional deviations from `ARCH.md` with an ADR.
+- Capture any intentional deviations from ARCH with an ADR.

 ## 3c.
 Optional Guardrails